-Join Deke McClelland for an in-depth discussion in this video Healing blemishes, part of Up and Running with Photoshop for Photography.
+Join Deke McClelland for an in-depth discussion in this video Healing blemishes, part of Learning Photoshop for Photography.

 In this exercise, I will show you how to heal away blemishes inside of an image.
 We will specifically focus on skin blemishes.
 However, you'll find that these techniques work just as well for dust and scratches and spots and all sorts of problems inside your photographs.
 I am working in a file called Bluebeard.jpg found inside the exercise files folder.
 It comes to us from the PhotoSpin Image Library, and notice that we have lots of surface details to work on.
 You may also notice that this image is rife with digital noise.